NationWide

 State Bans

-Twenty-five states have now passed laws banning either non-consensual pelvic exams or all non-consensual intimate exams (pelvic, prostate, and rectal).
+Twenty-seven states have now passed laws banning either non-consensual pelvic exams or all non-consensual intimate exams (pelvic, prostate, and rectal).
 California was the first to pass a law banning non-consensual pelvic exams in 2003.
 Five other states (Virginia, Illinois, Oregon, Hawaii, and Iowa) followed, passing their own laws between the years 2003 and 2017.
 The movement gained traction in 2019, partially as a result of #MeToo, with many other states quickly moving to pass their own consent laws.
-The majority of consent laws have been passed in the years between 2018 and 2023, and our team has continued to advocate for laws that provide protections for all intimate exams on patients of all genders as well as other key provisions – such as a carefully outlined consent process and whistleblower protections for medical students.
+The majority of consent laws have been passed since 2018.
+Our team continues to advocate for laws that provide protections for all intimate exams on patients of all genders as well as other key provisions – such as a carefully outlined consent process and whistleblower protections for medical students.

 In 2023, Colorado unanimously passed the most comprehensive and robust consent law in the United States.
 At Your Cervix is proud to have initiated, co-authored, and lobbied for the passage of that bill, in coalition with a team of amazing legislators, advocates, medical students, and organizers.
 Please have a look at this incredible new consent law for yourself right here.
 Our aim is that the Colorado law becomes the model for other states as we continue our work to pass effective and comprehensive laws banning non-consensual intimate examinations throughout the country.